About Us

 The Department of History

-Explore the past and shape your future in the University of Delaware Department of History.
+Explore the past and shape your future in the Department of History.

 The history graduate program offers both master of arts and doctoral degrees.
-Along with nationally recognized strengths in American and European history, the department hosts three special-interest graduate programs, the Hagley Program in the History of Capitalism, Technology, and Culture, the American Civilization Program, which focuses on material culture studies and the University’s African American Public Humanities Initiative, a Ph.D. program integrating the disciplines of history, English, art history, and Africana studies.
-Many of our graduate students pursue interests in public history and complete the Museum Studies Program.
+Along with nationally recognized strengths in fields like early American history, the department hosts three specialized graduate programs: the Hagley Program in the History of Capitalism, Technology, and Culture; the American Civilization Program, which focuses on material culture studies; and the African American Public Humanities Initiative, an interdisciplinary Ph.D. program integrating history, English, art history, and Africana studies.
+Many of our graduate students additionally pursue interests in public history and complete a certificate in the Museum Studies and Public Engagement Program.

-We’re proud of our faculty, who combine outstanding classroom instruction with cutting-edge research and service to the University and the community.
-Their research and teaching spans the globe in time and space, from ancient Greece to the People’s Republic of China.
+Our faculty combine outstanding classroom instruction with award-winning research and service to the University and the community.
+Their research and teaching spans the globe, traversing historical epochs from the ancient world to the present.

-Whether you have a specific career goal, or whether you wish to gain skills in writing, research and analytical thinking that will provide a strong foundation for careers in many fields, you will find that studying in the Department of History will open unexpected doors.
+Whether you have a specific professional goal or wish to gain invaluable skills in writing, research, and critical thinking, you’ll find that studying in the Department of History will open unexpected doors to many career options.
 We look forward to getting to know you!

 Department Chair